How to Finish Western Red Cedar Furniture

 If you’re wondering how to finish western red cedar furniture, you’ve come to the right place.
 This natural oil is a great way to add a touch of class to your piece.
 Danish oil is a mixture of tung oil and varnish that penetrates the wood to bring out its natural beauty.
 Unlike other finishes, which sit on the surface, Danish oil actually penetrates the wood.
 The process enhances the grain and highlights the natural beauty of the wood.

 Owatrol Textrol HES

 Owatrol Textrol HES is a penetrating oil finish designed for European hardwoods and softwoods.
 This high-solids formula penetrates deep into the wood for long-lasting protection against weather and UV rays.
-This finish enhances the natural beauty of wood while providing a durable, mildew-resistant finish.
-The product is ideal for both outdoor and indoor applications, and offers excellent UV protection and is compatible with various wood finishes.
+This finish enhances the natural beauty of the wood while providing a durable, mildew-resistant finish.
+The product is ideal for both outdoor and indoor applications offer excellent UV protection and are compatible with various wood finishes.

 When restoring furniture made from Western Red Cedar, it is essential to make sure the wood is free of mildew before applying the paint or stain.
 To do this, use a commercial mildew remover or diluted bleach solutions to clean and sanitize the furniture.
 Rinse thoroughly with clean water, then scrub it down with a stiff bristle brush.
 Apply a primer coat before the paint.

 When it comes to stains, Western Red Cedar is a great choice for many reasons.
 It is highly suited for outdoor use, is completely biodegradable, and is a great choice for non-wood siding and trim.
 While it has excellent finishing qualities, it cannot compensate for poor quality and improper application.
 Many stains for western red cedar will cause the wood to discolor after six to twelve months of use.